Federal National Council: 2011 Election

 2011 parliamentary election had an electoral college of 129,274 members, nearly 20 times more than in 2006.
-The new electoral college includes about 12% of UAE nationals.
+The new electoral college included about 12% of UAE nationals.
 Approximately 35% of the members were under 30 years of age and 46% were women.
 35,877 voters cast their vote, making a turnout of 27.75%.

 In all, 468 candidates, including 85 women, stood for the election.
-Many candidates pledged to provide better education and health care and more housing for young UAE nationals.
+Many candidates pledged to provide better education and healthcare and more housing for young UAE nationals.
 They also promised to strengthen the UAE identity and culture.
 Several candidates used social media networks such as Facebook to present their plans.

 2015 Election

 The electoral college increased from 129,274 in 2011 to 224,279 in 2015.
 All candidates ran as independents.
-During election campaigning, many candidates focused on social issues, promising to provide better housing and more health services.
+During election campaigning, many candidates focused on social issues, promising to provide better housing and health services.
 Others focused on job creation and better educational services.
 79,157 voters cast their vote.
 Turnout increased from 27.25% to 35.29%.
 As in the 2011 election, one woman was among the 20 winners.
 On 18 November, the newly elected members were sworn in alongside the 20 appointed members, including eight women.

 The 2015 election used a single-vote system (meaning each voter voted for only one candidate in his/her emirate).
 Previously, voters were allowed to vote for as many as half the number of seats from their respective emirates.
 Eligible voters outside the country were allowed to vote for the first time in 2015.